neteodorochavez/GANs-for-Speech-Emotion-Recognition-and-Translation/README.md

 - Add More Data
 - Hyperparameter Tuning

+---
-** This project was done for the course MSDS 631 - Deep Learning, in partial completion of the Masters in Data Science degree program at the University of San Francisco.
+*This project was done for the course MSDS 631 - Deep Learning, in partial completion of the Masters in Data Science degree program at the University of San Francisco.*